onaio/kaznet-web/docs/main/api/tasks.md

 curl -X GET -H "Content-type:application/vnd.api+json" "https://example.com/api/v1/tasks/?parent=43"
 ```

-Returns a list of all tasks with a specific client if given `clinet` query parameter.
+Returns a list of all tasks with a specific client if given `client` query parameter.
 The `client` query parameter takes an *integer* which is the unique identifier for a client object.

 ```console
 curl -X GET -H "Content-type:application/vnd.api+json" "https://example.com/api/v1/tasks/?client=78"